Pat "the Cope" Gallagher: Political career

 He was elected as an MEP for the North-West constituency at the 2009 European Parliament election.
 Immediately thereafter, Gallagher replaced Brian Crowley as the head of Fianna Fáil's European delegation; this promotion came in the aftermath of Crowley publicly attacking the party's decision to join the European Liberal Democrat and Reform Party.
 Gallagher was a member of the European Parliament's Committee on Fisheries.

 Gallagher lost his seat at the 2014 European Parliament election.

 In the 2016 general election, he ran alongside sitting TD Charlie McConalogue as the two Fianna Fáil candidates in the new five-seat Donegal constituency.
 Gallagher was elected on the 11th count, after McConalogue was elected on the first count.
 He lost his seat at the 2020 general election, with Pádraig Mac Lochlainn winning back the seat Gallagher had won at his expense in 2016.

 In September 2024, Gallagher was selected to contest the 2024 general election for the Donegal constituency, along with Charlie McConalogue.

 At the 2024 general election, Gallagher was elected to the Dáil.
 He is the oldest TD in the 34th Dáil.

+Following Fianna Fáil's disastrous presidential election campaign in 2025, senior TDs Pat 'the Cope’ Gallagher, Willie O'Dea and Seán Ó Fearghaíl issued a statement criticising the leadership's handling of the campaign and its aftermath, with reference to "the top-down autocratic style of politics" within the internal culture of the party.